learning-image-synthesis/sp22/_assignments/hw5.md

 \newcommand{\R}{\mathbb{R}}
 $$

-{% include image.html url="/static_files/assignments/hw4/teaser.png" %}
+{% include image.html url="/static_files/assignments/hw5/teaser.png" %}
-Content image (left): [Fallingwater](https://fallingwater.org/), place of interest near Pittsburgh.
-Style image (middle): the art [Self-Portrait with Thorn Necklace and Hummingbird](https://www.fridakahlo.org/self-portrait-with-thorn-necklace-and-hummingbird.jsp) by [Frida Kahlo](https://www.fridakahlo.org/frida-kahlo-biography.jsp) Output (right): Frida-Kahlo-ized Fallingwater.
+An example of grumpy cat outputs generated from sketch inputs using this assignment's output.

 ## Introduction
 In this assignment, you will implement a few different techniques that require you to manipulate images on the manifold of natural images.
 First, we'll `invert' a trained generator to find a latent variable which generates an image very similar to one given.
 In the second part of the assigment, we'll take a sketch that you input and generate an image that fits the sketch from our latent space.